-The Granbury Opera House is said to be haunted by the ghost of John Wilkes Booth, the Confederate actor and man responsible for Abraham Lincoln’s assassination.
-Supposedly, he went to perform a Shakespearean play, under the name John St. Helen, and was chased down to be shot to his death.
-To this day, staff claim that footsteps can be heard pacing the balcony in his heavy boots.
-He can be seen standing tall in a white shirt and black pants.
-Aside from that, catch a few live musicals and comedy performances.
+The Granbury Opera House is said to be haunted by the ghost of John Wilkes Booth, the Confederate sympathizer and actor responsible for Abraham Lincoln’s assassination.
+Supposedly, Booth went to perform a Shakespearean play under the name of John St. Helen but instead was chased down and fatally shot.
+To this day, staff claim that footsteps can be heard pacing the balcony in his heavy boots and that he can be seen standing in a white shirt and black pants.
+Aside from being home to a famous ghost, the Granbury is also a great spot to catch musicals and comedy performances.

-Sightings of an apparition have been reported long before Baker Hotel closed in 1980.
-The ghost of a woman haunts the seventh floor; she was perhaps the mistress of the hotel manager, though the stress of the affair led her to jump from the top of the building.
-Maids reported finding glasses stained with red lipstick on the rims at times when there were no guests.
+Sightings of an apparition were reported long before the Baker Hotel in Mineral Wells closed in 1972.
+It’s said that the ghost of a woman haunts the seventh floor: she was perhaps the mistress of the former hotel manager, and the stress of their affair led her to jump from the top of the building.
+Maids have reported finding glasses stained with her red lipstick on the rims at times when there were no guests.
 It is also said that the smell of her perfume wafts through the air.
-Since 2012, the hotel has been renovated and is now open for business once again.
+This much-loved Texan landmark is currently set to reopen its doors after a $65-million renovation.

 Elder Street Artist Lofts